Overview

 composer require elasticsearch/elasticsearch:^7.11

-Then, enable it inside the API Platform configuration:
+Then, enable it inside the API Platform configuration, using one of the configurations below:

 # api/config/packages/api_platform.yaml